shaojieyew/nifi-kafka-spark-datapipeline/README.md

 ![image description](resource/pipeline_design.jpg)

 We will be using files in `./dataset/sms` as our raw files and `./dataset/reference_dataset` as our lookup dataset for enrichment during ETL.
 Transformed data will be ingested into our data warehouse.

 ## 3. Raw Data and Reference Dataset

-The raw data that we will be ingesting and the refernce dataset are in CSV format with the following schema
+The raw data that we will be ingesting and the reference dataset are in CSV format with the following schema

 ### Raw Data